• Skip to primary navigation

 Instructions

-• Wash the cucumbers and cut off the ends.
+• Prepare - wash cucumbers and cut off the ends.
 Cut garlic head in quarters or separate into garlic cloves.

-• Place the cucumbers into a large bowl or stuff into mason jars.
+• Place - put the cucumbers into a large bowl or stuff into mason jars.
 Add garlic and fresh dill.

-• Bring water to a boil and mix in the salt until dissolves.
+• Boil - bring water to a boil and mix in salt.

-• Place on the countertop for 24 hours, the color will change and brine becomes cloudier.
+• Cool - place on the countertop for 24 hours, the color will change and brine becomes cloudier.
+Place in refrigerator.

-• Keep refrigerated and enjoy up 1 week.
+• Enjoy - keep refrigerated and enjoy within 1 week.

 Tried this recipe?Mention @petersfoodadventures or tag #petersfoodadventures!